Charlesverde/30-Days-Of-JavaScript/readMe.md

 </html>
 ```

-Open the browser console to see the output from the console.log()

 ![js code from vscode](./images/js_code_vscode.png)

 ### External Script

 Similar to the internal script, the external script link can be on the header or body, but it is preferred to put it in the body.
-First, we should create an external JavaScript file with .js extension.
-All files ending with .js extension are JavaScript files.
-Create a file named introduction.js inside your project directory and write the following code and link this .js file at the bottom of the body.

 ```js
 console.log('Welcome to 30DaysOfJavaScript')